· 4 min read

 • Topping: A thin film of minced lamb worked with tomato, onion, pepper, parsley

-• The addition: Kaşar, the firm yellow Turkish melting cheese, laid over or under the meat
+• The addition: Kaşar, the firm yellow Turkish melting cheese, over or under the meat

-• Eaten: Folded or in wedges rather than tightly rolled, because the melt adds weight
+• Form: Folded or in wedges, since the melt adds weight

 The build is the standard round with one ingredient introduced into the bake.
 Dough is rolled wide and thin.
-The minced-meat paste, lamb or beef worked with grated onion, tomato, pepper, and parsley, is smeared thin and even all the way out to the edge.
-The kaşar goes in before the round meets the hot oven, scattered over the meat or laid under it, and melts as the dough crisps and the meat sets in a single pass.
+The minced-meat paste, lamb or beef worked with grated onion, tomato, pepper, and parsley, is smeared even all the way out to the edge.
+The kaşar goes on before the round hits the hot oven, scattered over the meat or laid beneath it, and melts in the single fast pass that crisps the dough and sets the meat.
+Because that melt adds fat and weight the base would not otherwise carry, the kaşarlı round is folded in half or torn into wedges rather than wound into the tight cylinder a plain lahmacun rolls into, and the lemon and sumac onion that ride along do harder work cutting the added richness.

-The hardest dated fact in the account belongs to the lean original, not its cheese-topped descendant.
-In 2025 the European Union registered Antep lahmacunu, the Gaziantep style, as a protected geographical indication, a legal spec that fixes the southeastern round to its place and says nothing of melted kaşar, because the version the law protects is the cheeseless one the kaşarlı quietly broke from.
+The most recent dated fact on the record belongs to the lean original, not its cheese-topped descendant.
+In 2025 the European Union registered Antep Lahmacunu, the Gaziantep style, as a protected geographical indication under its dual Antep and Gaziantep name, a legal specification that fixes the southeastern round to its place and says nothing of melted kaşar.
+The version the law protects is the cheeseless one the kaşarlı quietly broke from, and the registry, like the cooks of both rival cities, leaves the cheese off the record entirely.

 Read next